ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ipexplorer.md

 ## Installation

-Arm IP Explorer is a cloud application and does not require any installation.
+As Arm IP Explorer is a cloud application, it does not require any installation.

 You can access Arm IP Explorer using a browser by visiting [ipexplorer.arm.com](https://ipexplorer.arm.com/)